geekhmer/geekhmer.github.io/source/_posts/2014-07-17-useful-best-coding-in-ruby-on-rails-project.markdown

 <p>
   <strong>Virtual Attributes</strong><br/>
-  If you find that you’re manipulating data before passing it to a model (for example, converting the type of an object), it’s likely time you started structuring your code to take advantage of virtual attributes.<br/>
+  If you find that you’re manipulating data before passing it to a model (for example, converting the type of an object), it’s likely time you started structuring your code to take advantage of virtual attributes.
 </p>

 <p>
-  Virtual attributes are a very simple idea—essentially, all you’re doing is defining your own getter and setter methods.<br/>
+  Virtual attributes are a very simple idea—essentially, all you’re doing is defining your own getter and setter methods.
 </p>

 <p>
   Let look at sample example we have code:
 </p>

 {% codeblock brand.rb lang:ruby %}
 @user = User.new(params[:user])
 @user.first_name, @user.last_name = params[:user][:full_name].split(" ", 2)